Harker School: Science research competitions

 In the Siemens Competition, Harker School had four national semi-finalists in both 2006 and 2007, and six in 2008.
-In 2012, Harker had four regional finalists and six semifinalists: one-fourth of the regional finalists in California were from The Harker School.
+In 2012, Harker had four regional finalists and six semi-finalists: one-fourth of the regional finalists in California were from The Harker School.

-The Harker School started participating in the Intel/Regeneron Science Talent Search competition with its first graduating class of 2002.
-Between the first graduating class of 2002 until 2019 Harker high school has produced a record 92 semi-finalists and 18 finalists.
-In just 17 years Harker High School has become one of the top three high schools in the USA with a total number of 18 finalists and top ten high schools in the total number of 92 semi-finalists..

 In the Intel Science Talent Search, a Harker student won the $75,000 second place award in 2006.
-From 2007 to 2009, 12 Harker School seniors were named national semifinalists, the largest number of any school west of the Mississippi in those years.
-In 2010, Harker School had another Intel finalist,.
-In 2011, Harker School had seven semifinalists and was the only school with two Intel finalists.
-In 2012, Harker School had 11 Intel semifinalists, the most in California and second in the nation behind Stuyvesant High School in New York.
-In 2013, Harker School again had six Intel semifinalists, the most in California for the second year in a row, and one finalist.
-In 2014 Intel STS Harker had 10 semi-finalists, most of any school in California and one finalists.
-In 2015 Intel STS Harker had record 15 semi-finalists, most of any school in the USA and three finalists, again most of any school in USA with a student winning the first prize of $150,000.
-In 2016 Intel STS Harker had four semi-finalists and one finalists.
+From 2007 to 2009, 12 Harker School seniors were named national semi-finalists, the largest number of any school west of the Mississippi in those years.
+In 2010, Harker School had one Intel finalist.
+In 2011, Harker School had seven semi-finalists and was the only school with two Intel finalists.
+In 2012, Harker School had 11 Intel semi-finalists, the most in California and second in the nation behind Stuyvesant High School in New York.
+In 2013, Harker School again had six Intel semi-finalists, the most in California for the second year in a row, and one finalist.
+In 2014 Intel STS Harker had 10 semi-finalists, most of any school in California and one finalist.
+In 2015 Intel STS Harker had a record 15 semi-finalists, most of any school in the USA and three finalists, again most of any school in USA with a student winning the first prize of $150,000.
+In 2016 Intel STS Harker had four semi-finalists and one finalist.

-In the 2019 Regeneron Science Talent Search competition, Harker had seven semi-finalists, the most of any school in California and three finalists, tied with another school as the most of any school in USA.
-In 2018 Regeneron STS Harker had six semi-finalists, tied as most of any school in California and two finalists.
-In 2017 Regeneron STS Harker had nine semi-finalists, tied as most of any school in USA with two other schools and had three finalists most of any school alone in USA.
+In 2017 Regeneron Science Talent Search, Harker had nine semi-finalists, tied as most of any school in USA with two other schools and had three finalists most of any school alone in USA.
+In 2018 Regeneron STS, Harker had six semi-finalists, tied as most of any school in California and two finalists.
+In the 2019 Regeneron STS, Harker had seven semi-finalists, the most of any school in California and three finalists, tied with another school as the most of any school in USA.
+In 2020, Harker had two semi-finalists and one finalist.
+In 2021, Harker had four semi-finalists.
+In 2022, Harker had six semi-finalists, most of any school in California.
+In 2023, Harker had six semi-finalists and one finalist.

+Standardized Testing

+In 2014, Harker had the highest average SAT/ACT scores out of any high school in California, and the second highest average scores out of any high school in the nation.

+Each year, several Harker students receive perfect scores (no wrong questions) on AP (Advanced Placement) exams.
+In 2013, 10 Harker students received perfect scores, more than 10 percent of the total worldwide that year.
+In 2019, 13 Harker students received perfect scores.

+Extracurricular programs

 Athletics

 Harker School offers an athletics program which includes football, volleyball, soccer, track and field, basketball, baseball, tennis, golf, softball, lacrosse, cross country running, swimming, water polo, wrestling, cheerleading, yoga, fitness, physical education, and dance.
 Students are encouraged to participate in sports from 4th grade onwards.
 In August 2017, Harker finished construction on their new athletic center on the upper school campus.